ubpb/metacrunch/Readme.md

 Run ETL jobs
 ------------

 metacrunch comes with a handy command line tool.
-In your terminal use
+In a terminal use

 ```